xXAI-botXx/Project-Helper/README.md

 <!-- <a name="Python Installation"></a> -->
 ### Python Installation

-**Python Installation under Windows**
+**Python Installation under Windows**<br>
 Download the exe installer file from the official Python website and follow the steps along.
-If you want to set it as new active environment, you should set the option to add to the PATH.
+If you want to set it as new active environment, you should set the option to add to the PATH.<br>
 Check the installation with opening a new CMD and type "python --version", now the installed version should appear.
+<br><br>

-**Python Installation on Linux** (unter Ubuntu 20.04)
+**Python Installation on Linux** (unter Ubuntu 20.04)<br>

 You can download and build the latest version of Python from the official Python website.
-It's pretty easy follow the steps and stay calm ;)
+It's pretty easy follow the steps and stay calm ;)<br>

-Update your system's local repository list:
+Update your system's local repository list:<br>

 ```terminal